facebook/zstd/zlibWrapper/README.md

 large_inflate(): OK
 inflate with dictionary: hello, hello!
 ```
-The script used for compilation can be found at [zlibWrapper\Makefile](.\Makefile).
+The script used for compilation can be found at [zlibWrapper\Makefile](Makefile).

 #### Compatibility issues
-After enabling zstd compression not all functions are supported.
-Unsupported methods when called print error message and return an error value.
+After enabling zstd compression not all native zlib functions are supported.
+When calling unsupported methods they print error message and return an error value.

 Supported methods:
 - deflateInit